freeCodeCamp/chinese/chinese/articles/learn-to-code-book.md

 I felt nowhere near ready.
 And I wasn't even looking for a job.
 I was just living off my savings, learning to code full-time, with health insurance through my wife's job.

-I was a notorious penny pincher.
+I was a compulsive saver.
 People would give me a hard time about it.
-I would change my own oil, cut my own hair, and even cook my own rice at home when we ordered takeout, just to save a few bucks.
+I would change my own oil, cut my own hair, and even cook my own rice at home when we ordered takeout – just to save a few bucks.

 Over the decade that I'd worked as a teacher, I'd managed to save nearly a quarter of my after-tax earnings.
 And I would buy old video games on Craigslist, then flip them on eBay.
 That may sound silly, but it was a substantial source of income for me.